mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 even lesser finds are likely to be very valuable.
 They may also lead to a world of trouble.

-The other common mystery is the ‘lost ship’.
+The other common mystery is the 'lost ship'.
 Some legends are well known, such as the loss of the INS Kinunir on an apparently routine cruise in 1088.
 Documentaries, video dramas and even a popular song have been made about this vessel, even though no